Suicide in the Wildland Fire Service

 If Your Are Thinking About Suicide......Read this First

 If you suspect that someone is considering suicide, it is critical you take the following actions.
-Click here: Save A Life
+Click here: Save A Life or Click here: Speaking of Suicide

 If you suspect that someone you care about is considering suicide, help is available to support you in helping to intervene.
-Please call 911 and ask to be connected to your local crisis help line or call the National Suicide Prevention Lifeline at 1-800-273-TALK.
+Please call 911 and ask to be connected to your local crisis help line or call the National Suicide Prevention Lifeline at 988

 Suicide Prevention, Intervention and Postvention